Brittany - A Cyclist's Guide

 Direct ferries to Brittany are run only by Brittany Ferries, with sailings to St-Malo from Portsmouth (9-10 hrs), or from Plymouth to Roscoff (6-8 hrs).
 This monopoly makes fares expensive, so an alternative route is to cross the eastern end of the Channel or to Cherbourg and make the cycle ride to Brittany part of your tour; if you're driving, it's about seven hours from Calais, or three from Caen or Cherbourg, but don’t forget the added cost of motorway tolls and petrol.

 By train, Eurostar goes from St-Pancras to Paris, Gare du Nord (2 hr 30 min), and then a high-speed TGV from Gare Montparnasse links the major towns in Brittany (Rennes 2hr; Brest and Quimper 4hr).
 Changing from the Eurostar at Lille and proceeding direct to Rennes is easier, avoiding the station change in Paris.
-Rail Europe has a full range of fare options, or see SNCF, the French rail operator's website.
+See voyages-sncf.com train times and ticket prices.
+See also our information on taking bikes on French trains.

 Books and maps